ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-4.md

 In [part 3](/blog/2020-03-14-creating-cdoc-part-3.html) we finished the minimum viable product for `cdoc`.
-That post took a long time to put together and was filled with a hefty amount of code, so I though that it would be nice to take a bit of a break and focus on some minor improvements to what we currently have.
+That post took a long time to put together and was filled with a hefty amount of code.
+I though that it would be nice to take a bit of a break and focus on some minor improvements to what we currently have.

 ## Replacing `realloc`
-Right now there are a bunch of places where we dynamically allocate/reallocate memory with `realloc` and immediately `assert` that a non-`NULL` value was returned.
+Right now there are many places where we dynamically allocate/reallocate memory with `realloc` and immediately `assert` that a non-`NULL` value was returned.
-It is possible that `realloc` may fail[\[1\]](#ft1), so we *should* have some form of `NULL`-check in place, but `assert` is not best option for doing so:
+It is possible that `realloc` may fail[\[1\]](#ft1), so we *should* have some form of `NULL`-check in place.
-`assert`s are disabled when `NDEBUG` is defined and if we *always* want to `exit` (or `abort`) on allocation failure then the logic for doing so should really be handled inside the allocation function rather than at the call-site.
+However, `assert` is not best option for doing so: `assert`s are disabled when `NDEBUG` is defined and if we *always* want to `exit` (or `abort`) on allocation failure then the logic for doing so should really be handled inside the allocation function rather than at the call-site.

 We will add a function `xalloc` that will behave like `realloc`, but will either return the amount of memory requested or `exit` on failure.